 - Can I achieve High Availability quickly and cost effectively, if yes then how?

-This could be done in both servers.
-The difference in both is that in case of cloud servers you can achieve High Availability environment with multiple cloud servers and a load balancer within few minutes, in cloud servers this action will be instant.
-Whereas in case of dedicated servers you can achieve High Availability environment using multiple dedicated servers and dedicated load balancer, but this action will take longer then you expect.
+This could be done on both servers.
+The difference in both is that in the case of cloud servers you can achieve High Availability environment with multiple cloud servers and a load balancer within few minutes, in cloud servers this action will be instant.
+Whereas in the case of dedicated servers you can achieve High Availability environment using multiple dedicated servers and dedicated load balancer, but this action will take longer than you expect.
 It can take hours or could be days to build.
-The main difference in both servers is that building a HA environment in cloud servers can cost up to 60% less which makes a big difference here.
+The main difference in both servers is that building an HA environment in cloud servers can cost up to 60% less which makes a big difference here.

-This up-gradable action can be done in both servers.
+This upgradable action can be done on both servers.
 The highlighted difference is that with cloud servers this can be done with few clicks or can be automated using an API.
-On the other hand in dedicated servers this upgrade is a manual process for which a scheduled maintenance window will be required.
+On the other hand in dedicated servers, this upgrade is a manual process for which a scheduled maintenance window will be required.

 - Availability of tools for building auto-scaling, auto-provisioning and auto management?

-These tools are available in both servers.
-In cloud these tools will be available via community driven development API.
-Whereas in dedicated servers tools are available too but to use them you have to wait for the vendor driven development.
+These tools are available on both servers.
+In the cloud, these tools will be available via community driven development API.
+Whereas in dedicated servers tools are available too but to use them you have to wait for the vendor-driven development.

 - Can I have technical support and monitoring?

-The technical support and monitoring is available with both servers.
+The technical support and monitoring are available with both servers.